TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 <button onclick="alert('Hello World')">Click Me</button>
 ~~~

 This solution is less than ideal because we're cluttering our HTML with JavaScript.
-Also, we can only set 1 "onclick" property per DOM element.
+Also, we can only set 1 "onclick" property per DOM element, so we're unable to run multiple separate functions in response to a click event using this method.

 #### Method 2